Taylor Swift’s Eras: Her Artistic Evolution

 Since this album and era also broke her two-year album release cycle, Swifties theorize that there is a lost album – nicknamed “Karma” – that Taylor has locked in her vault.

-On the Eras Tour, Taylor performs Ready For It, Don’t Blame Me, Delicate, and Look What You Made Me Do in the reputation set, wearing a one-legged black bodysuit adorned with red snakes.
+On the Eras Tour, Taylor performed Ready For It, Don’t Blame Me, Delicate, and Look What You Made Me Do in the reputation set, wearing a one-legged black bodysuit adorned with red snakes.

 7. Lover Era